Pylons/pyramid/docs/narr/firstapp.rst

    def goodbye_world(request):
        return Response('Goodbye world!')

-Each function accepts a single argument (``request``) and returns an instance of the :class:`webob.Response` class.
+These functions don't really do anything very interesting.
+Both functions accept a single argument (``request``).
+The ``hello_world`` function does nothing but return a response instance with the body ``Hello world!``.
+The ``goodbye_world`` function returns a response instance with the body ``Goodbye world!``.

+Each of these functions is known as a :term:`view callable`.
+View callables in a :mod:`repoze.bfg` application accept a single argument, ``request`` and are expected to return a :term:`response` object.
+A view callable doesn't need to be a function; it can be represented via another type of object, like a class or an instance, but for our purposes here, a function serves us well.

+A view callable is always called with a :term:`request` object.
+A request object is a representation of an HTTP request sent to :mod:`repoze.bfg` via the active :term:`WSGI` server.

+A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text and sent back to the requesting browser.
+To return a response, each view callable creates an instance of the :class:`webob.Response` class.
 In the ``hello_world`` function, the string ``'Hello world!'`` is passed to the ``Response`` constructor as the *body* of the response.
 In the ``goodbye_world`` function, the string ``'Goodbye world!'`` is passed.

-Each of these functions is known as a :term:`view callable`.
-View callables in a "real" :mod:`repoze.bfg` application are often functions which accept a :term:`request` and return a :term:`response`.
-A view callable can be represented via another type of object, like a class or an instance, but for our purposes here, a function serves us well.

-A view callable is called with a :term:`request` object, which is a representation of an HTTP request sent by a remote user agent.
-A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text and sent back to the requesting user agent.

-The ``hello_world`` view callable defined by the script does nothing but return a response with the body ``Hello world!``; the ``goodbye_world`` view callable returns a response with the body ``Goodbye world!``.

 .. index::
    pair: imperative; configuration